nidheekamble/SponsCentral/README.md

 ------------

- FlaskApp: Spons.Central is a web application aimed at centralizing sponsorship experience for sponsors and sponsees.
+ FlaskApp: Spons.Central is a web application for centralizing sponsorship experience for sponsors and sponsees.
- Aimed at companies willing to fulfil their Corporate Social Responsibilities and college festivals searching for sponsors, the process of looking for and seeking monetary patronage is simplified via queried searches, shortlists, conversational exchanges, and means for banking thus facilitated.
+ Aimed at companies willing to fulfil their Corporate Social Responsibilities and college festivals searching for sponsors, the process of looking for and seeking monetary patronage is simplified via queried searches, lists, conversational exchanges, and means for banking thus facilitated.

  * To see the working model of the project, please visit the page: